-Back and shoulder pain is a common combination of symptoms experienced by many patients, either concurrently or in tandem.
+Back and shoulder pain is a common combination of symptoms experienced by many patients, either concurrently or in alternating patterns.
 Upper back pain can affect the shoulder joint and certain shoulder problems can also cause pain in the upper back and chest.
 This is a combination of symptoms which has plagued me recurrently, but only occasionally, for many years.
 I always thought most of these flare-ups were related to the constant martial arts injuries I sustained during my teaching career.
 However, now that my neck issues have gotten much worse, I get this particular pattern of suffering more often, with radiating soreness from the neck to the shoulder and acute blinding pain near the shoulder scapula.

 It is important to diagnose the correct cause of the pain, if subsequent treatments are going to have any hope of success.
 Therefore, the goal of this article is to help patients to better understand the true nature of this common combination upper body pain syndrome.